Burro7J/mocalum/docs/report/docs/1_mocalum.md

     - `elevation` : elevation angle of PPI scan
     - `range` : range at which measurements should take place
-    - `no_scans` : number of PPI scans must be equal or bigger than 1 while following parameters are optional:
+    - `no_scans` : number of PPI scans must be equal or bigger than 1

+while following parameters are optional:

 - `max_speed` : maximum permitted angular speed
 - `max_acc` : maximum permitted angular acceleration

 Similarly, `generate_complex_trajectory` method requires following parameters:

 - lidar ids provided as a list of strings for which the complex trajectory will be generated
-- Scan configuration as a dictionary containing with folloiwng key-value pairs:
+- Scan configuration as a dictionary containing with following key-value pairs:

     - `points` : `numpy` array of measurement points provided as triplets of coordinates (x, y, z)
     - `no_scans` : number of scans through the points
     - `acq_time` : acquisition time of LOS measurements

 while following parameters are optional:

 - `max_speed` : max permitted angular speed
 - `max_acc` : max permitted angular acceleration
 - `sync` : indicates whether to synchronize ('sync':True) or not ('sync':False) motion among multiple lidars